LeeHowes/CPP/paper_framework_sources/p2079_system_execution_context.md

 As long as an application does not rely on concurrency, and restricts itself to only the system context, we should be able to scale from single threaded systems to highly parallel systems.

 In the extreme, this might mean porting to an embedded system with a very specific idea of an execution context.
-Such a system might not have a multi-threading support at all, and thus the system context not only need run with single thread, but actually run on the system's only thraed.
+Such a system might not have a multi-threading support at all, and thus the system context not only need run with single thread, but actually run on the system's only thread.
 We might build the context on top of a UI thread, or we might want to swap out the system-provided implementation with one from a vendor like Intel with experience writing optimised threading runtimes.

 We need to allow customisation of the system context to cover this full range of cases.